 It was not until late April 2021 that I woke up one morning and realised that I'm going to far with my drinking.
 I realised that the alcohol is making my anxiety worse and the worse it got the more I wanted to numb my double-pain with alcohol.
 I phoned my sister and gave her a brutally honest account of my emotional state and current drinking habits.

 I quit drinking on that Tuesday and went through a period of about two weeks of mild to severe withdrawal symptoms.
 I never thought about the prolonged physical impact that the sudden alcohol abstinence would have on me.
-Nevertheless, I endured the withdrawal symptoms, did not feel like drinking and bought a pair of running shoes.
-Not for running, but to get in a healthier lifestyle of no alcohol and walking a few kilometers every day.
+Nevertheless, I endured the alcohol withdrawal symptoms, was indeed more than anxious with the mild delirium tremens, but did not feel the need for anymore drinking (not even after a few weeks - and later a few months would go by) and bought a pair of running shoes.
+Not for running, but to get in a healthier lifestyle of no alcohol and walking a few kilometres every day.

 Learning Through Relationships

 During this difficult period in my life I learned to separate my two major 2020 / 2021 losses.
 I walked away from an abusive relationship and had to manage the void, disappointment and cognitive dissonance the loss of the relationship created in my mind.
 I now mourn the loss of my good friend, Joseph, the same way I mourned the loss of my mother.
 He was a good man with good values and with the acceptance of his loss I now have finally engaged, as with my mother, in a substantially healthier grieving process.